linuxcaffe/tw-needs-hook/README.md

     task needs
-with no other arguments, invokes the needs report, which indicates the current lowest level need, the number of tasks in each need-level, and handy reference reminder about wht each level means.
+with no other arguments, invokes the needs report, which indicates the current lowest level need, the number of tasks in each need-level, and handy reference, a reminder about what each level means.
 <pre>
     6      /              Higher Goals                \      (2)
     5     /            Self Actualization              \     (2)